Pieces Of Us

 Pieces Of Us is meta-modern verbatim-style show in which an artist interviews 5 of her fellow citizens about grief in the 21st century to make meaning of her own.

 Inspired by documentary interviews with real people, experiences from my own life, along with research of the different experiences in different regions of the USA, this show investigates grief on a societal scale.
-The personal becomes political.

 This show has existed in some form for a long time.